MVRV Z-Score

 Mar 2024 peak+2.9714 Mar 2024No

-Second, lost coins distort realized cap.
-Every Patoshi-era coin that has not moved since 2010 sits in the denominator at a near-zero per-coin valuation, biasing realized cap down.
-Chainalysis research has estimated 2.78 to 3.79 million BTC permanently lost; Sergio Demian Lerner’s Patoshi research identifies roughly 1.1 million Satoshi-era coins that have not moved since 2010 (recap on Yahoo Finance).
-The bias is one-directional: realized cap reads low, the numerator reads high, and Z reads — counter-intuitively — slightly high in absolute terms but slowly compressing in relative terms as the stdev catches up.
+Lost coins bias realized cap.
+Every Patoshi-era coin that has not moved since 2010 sits in realized cap at a near-zero per-coin valuation.
+Chainalysis research has estimated 2.78 to 3.79 million BTC permanently lost; Sergio Demian Lerner’s Patoshi research identifies roughly 1.1 million Satoshi-era coins untouched since 2010 (recap on Yahoo Finance).
+The bias is one-directional: realized cap reads low, the numerator reads high, but the effect is dwarfed by the denominator’s relentless growth.

-Our realized-cap reconstruction is not per-UTXO. btc oak builds the denominator from STH/LTH cohort series rather than per-UTXO last-spent prices.
-The approximation tracks ground truth within a few percent across the historical record; readings near the +0.1 threshold are the regimes most sensitive to the gap.
-Treat Z near a regime boundary as “within 0.05 of either side” rather than as a precise cross.
+Our realized-cap reconstruction is cohort-based, not per-UTXO. btc oak builds the denominator from STH/LTH cohort series rather than per-UTXO last-spent prices.
+The approximation tracks ground truth within a few percent across the historical record, but readings sitting on a regime boundary are the most sensitive to that gap.
+Treat a Z near +0.1 as “within 0.05 of either side” rather than a precise cross.

 Frequently asked